Customs warehousing offers traders a storage facility that delays the payment of VAT and import duty

 - HMRC official rate of exchange

 You may also have to pay import VAT at this time - see the guide on Classification rules and the Tariff.
-For further information you can find guidance in Notice 702/9 (VAT Imports CPEI procedures, end use and free zones) for import VAT on the HMRC website
+For further information you can find guidance in Notice 702/9 for import VAT.

 The valuation of goods for the calculation of import duties is based - in a Type D warehouse - upon entry into the warehouse, while for A, C and E Type warehouses, the value of the goods is determined upon removal.